Clamentos/FabRISC/src/spec/Section6.typ

             [111], [Reserved for future uses.],
         )),

-        [FabRISC provides a 2-bit ISA parameter called *Helper Register File Size (HRFS)* to indicate the number of registers of the helper file.
+        [FabRISC provides the *Helper Register File Size (HRFS)* 2-bit ISA parameter, to indicate the number of registers of the helper file.
 If the system doesn't support the HLPR module, then this parameter has no meaning and must be set to zero for convention.
 The possible values are listed in the table below:],

         align(center, table(